 In 1904, as the original line needed replacement, the decision was taken to expand and electrify the line which at it's greatest extent stretched nearly six kilometres.
 The tramway eventually had a fleet of fifteen tramcars (one being a water car for works purposes) though some were badly damaged in a tramshed fire in 1916.
 Like most tramways the Chesterfield service struggled to maintain the condition of the line and pay creditors a dividend.
 The corporation switched to trollybuses and motorbuses in the mid-1920s, the tramway closing for good in 1927 .

 |Power:||50 hp (37 kW) later 80 hp (60 kW)|

-One of Chesterfield's electric tram cars has been preserved (a horse drawn tram car also) at Crich Tramway Village.
+One of Chesterfield Corporation's electric tram cars has been preserved, as well as one of the earlier horse drawn tram cars, at Crich Tramway Village.
 Number Seven was one of the original twelve Aston type cars.
 It was withdrawn in 1927 when the tramway was closed and became a holiday cottage before being preserved in 1973.
 After a long restoration process it was returned to working order in 1997.
 Number 7 originally had an open top deck but had the deck covered in 1919 when it was repaired following the 1917 tramshed fire (see above).

 |Chesterfield Tram #7|

 |Preparing to depart|

 |#7 has been restored to running order at Crich Tramway Village|

 |Top floor of #7|

 |Although the top floor is covered, platforms are still open to the elements|